Trump: Elon Musk ‘another bulls— artist’ - NewsBreak

 “Another one of our highest priorities under Republican Congress will be to stop left-wing censorship and to restore free speech in America,” Trump said at the rally.

-Musk had entered a deal to buy Twitter, vowing to reduce the platform’s content moderation in the name of free speech and to implement other features, like an edit button.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+Musk had entered a deal to buy Twitter, vowing to reduce the platform’s content moderation in the name of free speech and to implement other features, like an edit button.71 percent don’t want Biden to run for reelection: poll

 On Friday, Musk announced he would abandon the $44 billion offer after he said the company failed to provide enough information about the number of fake accounts.
 Twitter said it would sue Musk to uphold the deal.